krychu/lrn/readme.md

 # lrn

-Command-line tool for learning by repetition repetition.
-It doesn't support sophisticated spacing algorithms, schedules, categories, tags, styles etc. You are given 0 opportunity to procrastinate, no tweaking knobs and whistles.
-Even the deck file format makes .csv look complicated.
-Consequently, `lrn` removes the last frontier between you and the damn thing you want to learn.
+Command-line tool for learning by repetition repetition. <br><br>

+`lrn` doesn't support sophisticated spacing algorithms, schedules, categories, tags, styles etc. The final frontier between you and the thing you want to learn is removed.
+No last chance to procrastinate by tweaking knobs and whistles of the learning tool itself.
+You won't find refuge in "designing" your deck either; the input file format makes .csv look complicated.
+What's left is to learn, learn, and repeat.

 ## Install